"

 7) D

-We learned that different notes can have the value of one, which makes other notes worth varying amounts.
+We learned that different notes can have a value of one, which makes other notes worth varying amounts.

 Example 1.6.1.
 Note values

 However, is there a note equal to 3?
-Yes, there is a note if we use an augmentation dot (or dot).
+Yes, there is a note if we add a dot after the note (Example 1.6.2).

 Example 1.6.2.
 Note value = 3